 - Internal train or short flights that sit logically between hotel blocks

 Keep two things tight.
 First, the final exit date should match your insurance end date.
 Second, your hotel bookings should bridge every night, or your plan should explain overnight travel.
 Short gaps unsettle officers.
-Dummy tickets facilitate precise date matching for such itineraries.

 Business Meetings Or Conferences